EbukaObi/Cutify/README.md

    Below the list, you have the CLEAR HISTORY button that will wipe all your generated URLs from the database (giving you the chance to start afresh and fresh :)

 Some other feature soon to be added is the View analytics feature.
-For each URL in your CUTIFY history, you can view the analytics and monitor how your        shortened URL has been performing.
+For each URL in your CUTIFY history, you can view the analytics and monitor how your        shortened URL has been performing.<br>

-## Code Base Structure
+# Code Base Structure

-# Authentication
+## Authentication
 Users are required to be logged in to use the website.
 This is to enable the database to map generated links and QR codes to the specific users who created them; thus making sure that each user can only view, edit or delete the links they created.<br>

 Routes: sign up . log in . log out
 If an unauthenticated user tries to access a protected route, they get redirected to the login page with an error message.

-# Authorization
+## Authorization
 By including user_id=current_user.id as a parameter in the Link.query.filter_by() function, Scissor ensures that users can only interact with the links they created by themselves when visiting the dashboard, history, analytics, update, delete and QR code generation routes.

-# Analytics
+## Analytics
 This page - accessed via https://sciz.site/<short_link>/analytics - shows the details of a specified shortened link and its QR code in the same format as the dashboard but optimized for a single card. <br>

 If the link passed into the route does not exist, the 404 template is rendered instead.

-## Acknowledgements
+# Acknowledgements
 CUTIFY is built on top of the Flask micro web framework and utilizes various open-source libraries and extensions.
 The development of this application was inspired by the need for a simple and efficient URL shortening solution.
 This project was made possible thanks to the Flask community, the contributors of the used extensions, and all the developers involved in creating the underlying technologies.
 Most especially also the tutors and everyone at [Altschool Africa](https://altschoolafrica.com) for the opportunity to build this application as the capstone project.

-## License
+# License
 The CUTIFY application is open source and released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the application according to the terms of the license.

-## Contributing
+# Contributing
 Contributions to CUTIFY are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue on the project's GitHub repository.